kumahq/kuma/docs/generated/cmd/kumactl/kumactl_get_meshgatewayroutes.md

       --api-timeout duration   the timeout for api calls.
 It includes connection time, any redirects, and reading the response body.
 A timeout of zero means no timeout (default 1m0s)
-      --config-file string     path to the configuration file to use --log-level string       log level: one of off|info|debug (default "off") -m, --mesh string            mesh to use (default "default") --no-config              if set no config file and config directory will be created -o, --output string          output format: one of table|yaml|json (default "table")
+      --config-file string     path to the configuration file to use --log-level string       log level: one of off|info|debug (default "off") --no-config              if set no config file and config directory will be created -o, --output string          output format: one of table|yaml|json (default "table")
 ```